mikeryan/crackle/README.md

     crackle -i <file.pcap>

-If you have all packets, the program should produce output similar to
-this:

-    Warning: No output file specified.
-Won't decrypt any packets.
+crackle will analyze each connection in the input file and output the results of its analysis to stdout.
+If you have all the components of a pairing conversation, the output will look like this:

+    Analyzing connection 0:
+      xx:xx:xx:xx:xx:xx (public) -> yy:yy:yy:yy:yy:yy (public)
+      Found 13 encrypted packets

+      Cracking with strategy 0, 20 bits of entropy

+      !!!
       TK found: 412741
+      !!!

+      Decrypted 12 packets
+      LTK found: 81b06facd90fe7a6e9bbd9cee59736a7

     Specify an output file with -o to decrypt packets!

 To decrypt all packets, add the -o option: